strickdj/acf-field-address/README.md

 * `readme.txt`: WordPress readme file to be used by the wordpress repository

 ### Changelog
+5.0.2 - Added backwards compatibility with previously created fields.

+5.0.1 - Switched the js files to minified ones.

 5.0 - Refactored for ACF 5.0

 4.0 - Refactored for AFC 4.0 and above